TheHangel/quarto-game/README.md

 # Quarto Game
-A video game based on the board game "Quarto" made with a pair developer for my CS faculty.
+A video game based on the board game "Quarto" made with a pair developer for my CS degree.

 ## How to play